vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 I wore my KN95 mask while inside the Recycling Center and inside the Walgreens but not for most of the trip.

+## Saturday June 5

+In the late afternoon / early evening, I went to downtown Berkeley.
+My first stop was at Trader Joe's for grocery shopping.
+I finished checkout at 4:12 PM.
+I then went to Udupi Palace and got a spinach masala dosa.

+I wore my KN95 mask while in the downtown Berkeley area but not for most of the trip walking back and forth.